deklol/slopwave-habbo-v1/README.md

 It is intentionally not the full multi-version development workspace.
 It excludes the internal docs, reference captures, extraction scratch files, Auratus workspace, Kepler workspace, and the v7/v14 adapter source that this V1 package does not need.

+This is a small part of a bigger archiving/restoration project for pre-flash Habbo.
+I wanted to continue doing my part to preserve some of the golden days of the intenet.

 ## What It Is

 This is a browser-native Director/Shockwave compatibility runtime for Habbo release1.